cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 classified as open (sucking chest wound) or closed (intact thoracic cage) pnumothoraces @cite sharma2008principles .

-The %BioGears %Respiratory Model is capable of simulating traumatic tension pneumothorax.
+The %Respiratory Model is capable of simulating traumatic tension pneumothorax.
 Tension pneumothorax is a life-threatening condition that occurs when air escapes into the pleural space on inspiration, but cannot return on expiration due to a one-way valve effect of the injury.
 This causes a